 Serie A – Outright Winner Odds

-To win Italian League; click best odds bold; Each-Way Place Terms: Win Only.
+To win Italian League; click best odds bold; Each-Way Place Terms: 1/3 odds 1,2.

 Serie A – Relegation Betting

 Odds To Be Relegated from Serie A; click best odds bold.